dan-smith-tech/rig/README.md

 genfstab -U /mnt >> /mnt/etc/fstab
 ```

-> This will append the UUIDs of the partitions to the `fstab` file: root, boot, home, and swap.
+> This will append the UUIDs of the partitions to the `fstab` file: root, boot, and home (and optionally swap).

 Chroot into the new system: